remimikalsen/theawesomegarage/docker/example-docker-setup/readme.md

 PS!
 Use latest stable release: https://github.com/docker/compose/releases

 ## Necessary configurations
-The follwoing modifications need to be done on the host OS for Redis to work properly.
+The following modifications need to be done on the host OS for Redis to work properly.
 - append vm.overcommit_memory=1 to /etc/sysctl.conf
 - run following command as root on host: echo never > /sys/kernel/mm/transparent_hugepage/enabled
 - Note that Docker uses the PREROUTE chain in iptables, which shortcuts limitations put in the INPUT chain.
 Thus, do not publish ports in docker-compose.yml that aren't supposed to be public.
 If you're behind a NAT firewall/router, you're probably good, but if you're connected directly to the internet, beware!